The End of the Tour: Release

 On December 9, 2014, it was announced the film would receive its premiere at the 2015 Sundance Film Festival.
 On January 23, 2015, A24 acquired distribution rights to the film.
 The film debuted at the Sundance Festival's Eccles Theater on January 24, 2015.
-The premiere earned what New York and USA Today called "rave" and "glowing reviews."
-The New York Times reported, "Mr. Segel’s performance – empathetic, nuanced, whip smart – left the packed theater breathless."
+The premiere earned what New York and USA Today called "rave" and "glowing reviews".
+The New York Times reported, "Mr. Segel's performance – empathetic, nuanced, whip smart – left the packed theater breathless."

 The End of the Tour began a limited theatrical release on July 31, 2015, distributed by A24 Films.

+Reception

-Critical reception
+Critical response

-The film received a 92% "Certified Fresh" rating on Rotten Tomatoes, based on 160 reviews, with an average rating of 8/10.
+The film received a 92% rating on Rotten Tomatoes, based on 161 reviews, with an average rating of 8/10.
 The site's critical consensus states: "Brilliantly performed and smartly unconventional, The End of the Tour pays fitting tribute to a singular talent while offering profoundly poignant observations on the human condition."
-The film also holds a score of 82 out of 100 on Metacritic, based on 35 reviews, indicating "universal acclaim."
-At RogerEbert.com, critic Brian Tallerico called the film a "joy," and "stunning ... a gift of highly intellectual discussion between two brilliant people at turning points in their lives," while also praising Jason Segel and Jesse Eisenberg.
+The film also holds a score of 82 out of 100 on Metacritic, based on 35 reviews.

+At RogerEbert.com, critic Brian Tallerico called the film a "joy," and "stunning ... a gift of highly intellectual discussion between two brilliant people at turning points in their lives", while also praising Jason Segel and Jesse Eisenberg.

 In his review for The New York Times, A.O.
 Scott wrote, "I love it ...
 You hang on its every word and revel in its rough, vernacular beauty ...
 This one is just about as good as it gets."
 Entertainment Weekly gave the film an "A−" rating and Chris Nashawaty wrote it was "thoughtful and deeply affecting ...
 The real revelation (an overused word, but it truly applies here) is Jason Segel...
-It's a profoundly moving story."
+It's a profoundly moving story".
 Matthew Jacobs of HuffPost cited Jason Segel's portrayal of Wallace as one of the 23 best performances of 2015.

-The Washington Post's Ann Hornaday gave the film four out of four stars and called it, "A five-day conversation you won't want to end...
-Part love story, part road trip, part elegy to a bygone, pre-9/11 age, 'The End of the Tour' brims with compassion and sharply honed insight" about "what it means to be human."
+The Washington Post's Ann Hornaday gave the film four out of four and called it, "A five-day conversation you won't want to end...
+Part love story, part road trip, part elegy to a bygone, pre-9/11 age, 'The End of the Tour' brims with compassion and sharply honed insight" about "what it means to be human".
 In his review for Vanity Fair, Richard Lawson called it a "wise, humbly sublime film... a profound, and profoundly affecting, movie, one that had me blubbering with happy-sad tears[.]
 What a pleasure to spend two hours in its company."
 Lawson especially praised Segel's performance as "a stunning, career-defining performance."